mattantonelli/ffxiv-triple-triad/README.md

 bundle exec rake db:schema:load
 ```

+This data is available once the [data repository](https://github.com/mattantonelli/ffxiv-triple-triad-data) has been updated with the latest patch data.

-More action may be required in the event of complex game updates (e.g. new card types, packs, etc.)
+More action may be required in the event of complex game updates (e.g. new card types, packs, etc.) Patch data must be populated manually.

 ---